What Are the Types of Silk Fabrics? Learn from the Top Silk Manufacturers in India Svarna July 8, 2024

 Tussar Silk: The Wild Silk

-Tussar silk, also known as Kosa silk, is produced by wild silkworms.
-This kind of silk fabric is known to have more thickness and original golden hue.
-While Mulberry silk is very soft and shiny, Tussar silk has a rough look, making it look more country-side-y.
-Tussar silk is used extensively by Indian textile artists due to its warmth and natural lustre and is used for making sarees, shawls and ethnic wear.
+Tussar silk, also known as Kosa silk, is derived from wild silkworms.
+This type of silk fabric is known to have more thickness and an original golden hue.
+While Mulberry silk is very soft and shiny, Tussar silk has a rough look, making it look more rustic.
+Tussar silk is used extensively by Indian textile artists due to its warmth and natural lustre, and is used for making sarees, shawls and ethnic wear.

 Eri Silk: The Peace Silk